 "I'm not defining requirements for my teams anymore, so how do I make sure they hit our goals?"

 "As a leader, how do I gather learnings from certain teams and share them with other teams or programs?"

-At VMware Pivotal Labs, we use a number of key frameworks and practices as part of our approach to lean governance.
+At VMware Tanzu Labs (formerly known as Pivotal Labs), we use a number of key frameworks and practices as part of our approach to lean governance.

 Management frameworks for focus

 We use two standard industry frameworks for managing organizational alignment on goals: objectives and key results (OKRs), which Andy Grove first introduced at Intel and John Doerr, a mentee of Grove’s, went on to popularize—and objectives, goals, strategies, and measurements (OGSMs), which has its origins in WWII and auto manufacturing.
 Frameworks like these have proven invaluable to our customers.
 They drive alignment, ensure clearly defined goals are communicated and mapped throughout the organization, and keep teams focused.

 Growth boards are used to govern decision-making, drive alignment, and encourage fast feedback.
 We’ve adapted our approach to the concept, which was developed by David Kidder and Eric Ries, based on practical experience.
 Every six weeks or so, leadership and the teams it oversees convene to look at metrics, discuss important learnings, and make decisions about how and where to invest next.
 These are safe and productive meetings for both groups, each of which have a stake in the value that is ultimately delivered.

 The 5S framework provides the ability to continuously measure, categorize, and synthesize results in a way that is directly mapped to business objectives.
 Categorizing metrics in this way allows us to understand how they influence and compliment one another, and form a narrative that supports our business outcomes.